 - After exploring the islands, you can visit the UNESCO-listed Miag-ao Church in Iloilo, explore the old streets in Molo and Jaro, or go to Boracay.

 - Alternatively, you can go to Antique to visit Mararison Island and try the kawa hot bath in Tibiao just to name a few more places to visit.

 Where to Stay

-If you plan to stay longer and explore other places in the province of Iloilo, here are some of the top accommodations according to Agoda users (as of August 2017).
+If you plan to stay longer and explore other places in the province of Iloilo, here are some of the top accommodations according to Agoda users, in no particular order.

 - Urban Sands Iloilo Hotel. ✅ CHECK RATES & AVAILABILITY

 - Seda Atria. ✅ CHECK RATES & AVAILABILITY

 - Richmonde Hotel Iloilo. ✅ CHECK RATES & AVAILABILITY

 - The Grand Dame Hotel. ✅ CHECK RATES & AVAILABILITY